Regression of exchangeable relational arrays: Introduction

-The second approach to accounting for error dependence relies heavily on empirical estimates of the error structure based on the residuals in an estimating equation/moment condition framework.
-In contrast to the first approach, this framework typically makes few assumptions about the data generating process and utilizes a sandwich covariance estimator for the standard errors of the regression coefficients.
-Sandwich estimators employ the regression residuals to ``adjust'' the standard error estimate in case the moment conditions are misspecified or there is dependence structure within the errors.
-As a result, the sandwich estimator is commonly known as a \textit{robust} estimator of the standard error.
-The quality of this correction depends on the accuracy of the error covariance estimate based on the residuals.
-In practice, current error covariance estimators for relational regression are hindered by the need to estimate a tremendous number of covariance parameters with minimal, noisy observations.
-These practical limitations have been recognized in other contexts (see~\citet{king2014robust} for a discussion) and is the reason why~\citet{wakefield2013bayesian} suggests such estimators be labeled ``empirical'' rather than ``robust.''
+The second set of approaches to accounting for relational dependence relies heavily on empirical estimates of the error structure based on the regression residuals, first proposed by \cite{fafchamps2007formation} and based on the spatial dependence work of \cite{conley1999gmm}.
+This framework is model agnostic, making as few assumptions as possible about the data generating process.
+One empirical approach estimates the regression coefficients using ordinary least squares, and then utilizes a sandwich covariance estimator -- which is robust to a wide array of error structures -- for the standard errors of the regression coefficients \citep{fafchamps2007formation, aronow2015cluster}.
+In finite samples, this estimator is hindered by the need to estimate a large number of covariance parameters with limited observations (\cite{king2014robust} for a discussion in other contexts), and is the reason why~\cite{wakefield2013bayesian} suggests such estimators be labeled empirical rather than robust.
+We observe that standard errors from this empirical framework are often highly variable and are anticonservative.

-In this paper, we extend the estimating equation/moment condition framework by incorporating an assumption implicit in many of the model-based approaches.
-Let $Y^{(r)}$ denote the $r^{th}$ $\big(n \times n\big)$ matrix slice in the array, containing all relations of type $r$.
-We propose leveraging an exchangeability assumption within, and potentially across, each matrix $Y^{(r)}$ to derive parsimonious estimates of the relational dependence.
-Our approach produces a dramatically simplified estimator that results in superior performance in inference, which we demonstrate through both theoretical and empirical studies.

-This paper is organized as follows.
-The remainder of this section provides background on the estimating equation framework in the context of relational data.
-Section~\ref{sec:DCest} describes current inference approaches arising from the network econometrics literature and literature on moment condition estimators with cross-sectional dependence focusing specifically on data sets where $R=1$ (e.g.~\citet{conley1999gmm,hansen2015econometrics}).
-We discuss what it means for relational data to be exchangeable in Section~\ref{sec:structured} and present our proposed covariance matrix estimator based on an exchangeability assumption.
-Section~\ref{sec:simulation} describes the efficiency and bias of our proposed method compared to the current state of practice, as supported by extensive simulation evidence and theoretical results.
-We discuss extensions of our method for use with arrays with $R>1$ in Section~\ref{sec:arrays} and demonstrate our methodology using a data set of international trade flow over multiple decades in Section~\ref{sec:trade}.
-We conclude with a discussion in Section~\ref{sec:concl}.